 The Absolute as Such As Process & Result The Absolute as such is everything with no remainder.
 It is the absolute sublation in which all determinations and their contradictions are cancelled and preserved in the ultimate unity of unity and difference.
 Cancelled because as particular determinations they … Continue reading The General Description of The Absolute

 Our task is to discover the primordial, absolutely unconditioned first principle of all human knowledge.
-This can be neither proved nor defined, if it is to be an absolutely primary principle. —Fichte, Fundamental Principles Of The Entire Science Of Knowledge Outside of German Idealism enthusiasts, mainly scholars, there isn’t that … Continue reading Fichte’s Science of Knowledge: On The Self’s Necessary Necessity For Itself
+This can be neither proved nor defined, if it is to be an absolutely primary principle. —Fichte, Fundamental Principles of the Entire Science of Knowledge Outside of German Idealism enthusiasts, mainly scholars, there isn’t … Continue reading Fichte’s Science of Knowledge: On the Self’s Necessary Necessity for Itself